ujjwals2606/ujjwals2606/README.md

 - 🌱 I’m currently learning Data structure and Algorithms
 - 📫 How to reach me ujjwalsingh7412@gmail.com
 - 😄 Pronouns: Ujjwal
-- ⚡ Fun fact: consistency == successful
+- ⚡ Fun fact: consistency == successfull

 <!---
 ujjwals2606/ujjwals2606 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.